-The first version of a national website for clinical studies will be launched 2016.
-It will constitute the central point of contact for access to study centres and clinics, regulatory and other expertise as well as relevant networks.
+As part of this initiative, the first version of a national information portal for clinical studies will be launched in 2016.
+The portal will constitute the central point of contact for accessing study centres and clinics, regulatory and other expertise, as well as relevant networks.

-This will provide clear competitive advantages:
+This will provide clear competitive advantages

-- High standards in clinical studies and experienced researchers. - Accessible patient populations and a stable healthcare system. - Extensive use of high-quality electronic medical records. - Well-recognised regulatory authority, able to provide advice. - Well-functioning system for national ethical approval. - Highly-predictable clinical trials environment with minimal risk. - Registries, databases and biobanks that provide excellent opportunities for feasibility and registry studies, real-world evidence data collection and long-term follow-up.
+- High standards in clinical studies and experienced researchers. - Accessible patient populations and a stable health-care system. - Extensive use of high quality electronic medical records. - Well-recognized Regulatory Authority, able to provide advice. - Well-functioning system for national ethical approval. - Highly predictable clinical trials environment with minimal risk. - Registries, databases and biobanks that provide excellent opportunities for feasibility and registry studies, real-world evidence data collection and long-term follow-up.